Matthew Hays

 Matthew Hays is a Canadian film critic, writer, film festival programmer and academic.
 He won a Lambda Literary Award for his 2007 book The View from Here: Conversations with Gay and Lesbian Filmmakers.

-Hays teaches film studies, journalism and communication studies at Concordia University in Montreal, and has reviewed films for the Montreal Mirror.
+Hays teaches film studies, journalism and communication studies at Concordia University in Montreal, and cinema at Marianopolis College in Westmount.
+He has reviewed films for the Montreal Mirror.
 His writing has also been published in The Globe and Mail, The Guardian, Xtra!, The Walrus, Vice and The Advocate, and he has been a programmer for the Toronto International Film Festival.
 He was nominated for a 2008 National Magazine Award.